SciCompMod/memilio/cpp/models/lct_secir/README.md

 This model is based on the Linear Chain Trick.

-The Linear Chain Trick provides the option to use Erlang-distributed sojourn times in the compartments through the use of subcompartments.
+The Linear Chain Trick provides the option to use Erlang-distributed stay times in the compartments through the use of subcompartments.
-The normal ODE models have (possibly unrealistic) exponentially distributed sojourn times.
+The normal ODE models have (possibly unrealistic) exponentially distributed stay times.
 The LCT model can still be described by an ordinary differential equation system.

 For the concept see